Climate Prosperity

 relative harmony and balance with the cycles of nature based on conserving and

-reusing all natural resources (not only fossil fuels, but water, land,
+reusing all natural resources (not only fossil fuels, but water, land, materials,

-resources and reusing more.
+and reusing more.
 Everyone will be better off economically and

 environmentally, with greater prosperity, improved health, enhanced quality of

-life, and much more stable peace (because people won't be killing each other over
+life, and much more stable peace (because people won't be killing each other

-increasingly scarce resources).
+over increasingly scarce resources).

 There